Bloodstone

 I never knew my father; my mother

-would only say he was a drunk who split
+would say he was a drunk who left

 A Boy’s Reflection in a Hobby Shop Window